feoh/blindnotdumb/posts/hacking-wetware-antipatterns.md

 aspect in this being effective is that it's something VERY different from the activity that got you here.
 For me, learning an entirely new skill that has nothing to do with computers has been satisfying and fulfilling.

+Tech projects can be good too provided they're well and truly disconnected from the work that's burning you out and don't end up being a source of stress themselves!

+Why not go for some long walks/hikes in the woods?
+Go for a nice bicycle ride?
+Finding fun activities that are also exercise can be good on many levels!

 ### Give Yourself a Break

 As professionals we put a ton of pressure on ourselves.
 Everybody wants to be a superstar and nobody likes to think about losing,